You are here

 Education and Information Resources

 ACP supports the optimal practice of medicine by providing opportunities for continuing medical education.
 ACP medical education programs include the development of evidence-based clinical practice guidelines.
-ACP’s annual scientific meeting, Internal Medicine 2017 will be held March 30-Arpil 1 in San Diego, CA.
+ACP’s annual scientific meeting, Internal Medicine 2018 will be held April 19-21 in New Orleans, LA.

 ACP’s Medical Knowledge Self-Assessment Program (MKSAP) gives internists an opportunity to test their knowledge and compare their results with national averages.
 In addition, ACP offers postgraduate board review courses, recertification courses, and chapter/regional meetings.
 For future internists, ACP provides education and career information, produces, and administers an In-Training Examination for residents.